grosjo/fts-xapian/README.md

 This effort came after Dovecot team decided to deprecate "fts_squat" included in the dovecot core, and due to the complexity of the Solr plugin capabilitles, unneeded for most users.

+If you feel donating, kindly use Paypal : moreaujoan@gmail.com

 Debugging/Support